By Jennifer Burns Bright

 For growers, the seed saving season starts when the nights get cooler in the fall.
 They play a game of Russian roulette with the weather, trying to dry seeds on their stalks in crops like beans and lettuces before the fields are inundated with rain and the air is saturated with moisture.
 Often, farmers devote their barns and even living rooms to drying squash or corn in the winter.

 One of the premier seed producers in the valley, Territorial Seed Company (territorialseed.com), pioneered the business of taking regional seed from field to garden in packages ornamented with lovely watercolors of vegetables and herbs.
-Owners Tom and Julie Johns are dedicated to producing seeds that grew into plants best suited to our climate and soil.
+Owners Tom and Julie Johns are dedicated to producing seeds that grow into plants best suited to our climate and soil.
 Over the past four decades, the trial garden that was once a collection of neighbors’ backyard plots has grown into a 75-acre trial farm and seed saving facility in Cottage Grove, with areas that are certified organic and biodynamic.

 “We are still a family-owned and -operated business and doing our own selections here to see what works best in the Willamette Valley,” says Tim Russell, Territorial’s Marketing Director.
 “We produce about 35 percent of what we offer, and for the rest we work with a lot of local seed companies and plant distributors.”